HobanLab/Morton_SSRvSNP_Simulations/README.md

 The script [archived_SimulationsScenarios.R](https://github.com/HobanLab/Morton_SSRvSNP_Simulations/blob/main/RScripts/archived_SimulationScenarios.R) contains simulation parameters for scenarios we explored, but ultimately ended up not using.
 The script is kept here for documentation purposes.

 The script [demo_dnaMarkerIssue.R](https://github.com/HobanLab/Morton_SSRvSNP_Simulations/blob/main/RScripts/demo_dnaMarkerIssue.R) demonstrates the issue discovered when trying to simulation SNP ("DNA") markers using just `fastSimcoal`.
 Markers will be concatenated, such that 3 blocks of chromosomes each 500 bp long will, in the resulting genind file, result in a single locus 1,500 bp long.
 This motivated our usage of `strataG`.

-The script [SenseCheck_SimOutputs.R](https://github.com/HobanLab/Morton_SSRvSNP_Simulations/blob/main/RScripts/SenseCheck_SimOutputs.R) performs different checks on the genind files generated from the `GenerateFSCparams` scripts.
-These checks test our expectations of the simulation scenarios based on biology--for instance, that average Fst values will be greater for scenarios with lower migration rates between populations.

 ### SimulationOutputs
 This folder contains 7 subfolders: 6 containing outputs for simulations used in our analyses, as outlined below, and 1 containing the outputs for demonstrating a DNA marker concatenation issue we found using `fastSimcoal` (see above):